 Chronic RELs are concentrations at or below which adverse health effects are not likely to occur in the general human population exposed continuously over a lifetime.
-Studies by Johansson et al. were unsuitable for REL development because they were missing necessary methodological information, only 4- to 6-week exposure periods, and single-dose level experiments that did not enable determination of a dose-response or NOAEL.
-However, the study by Derelanko et al. (1999) tested water-soluble and water-insoluble Cr(III) compounds at multiple concentrations.
-Thus, it was used by OEHHA in the chronic and 8-hour REL derivations.
-The key effect used for development of the chronic REL for inorganic water-soluble Cr(III) compounds was increased lung weights caused by Type II cell hyperplasia and granulomatous inflammation.
-The key effect for the attempted chronic REL for inorganic water-insoluble Cr(III) compounds was lymphoid hyperplasia.
-However, a high cumulative uncertainty level prevented development of this REL.
+Studies by Johansson et al. were unsuitable for REL development because they were missing necessary methodological information, included only 4- to 6-week exposure periods, and performed single-dose level experiments that did not enable the determination of a dose-response or NOAEL.
+OEHHA identified Derelanko et al. (1999) as the critical study for the derivation of chronic and 8-hour REL.
+This study has also been used by the ATSDR (2012 to develop a Minimal Risk Level (MRL) for intermediate inhalation exposures to water-soluble Cr(III) compounds.
+Similar to an OEHHA REL, an ATSDR MRL is an estimate of daily human exposure to a substance that is likely to be without an appreciable risk of adverse non-carcinogenic effects over a specified duration of exposure.
+The key effect used for the development of the chronic REL for chromium, trivalent (inorganic water-soluble compounds) was increased lung weights caused by Type II cell hyperplasia and granulomatous inflammation.